Who serves as an LVC Fellow?

 LVC recruits people from across the United States who are self-motivated, mature and committed to doing a year of service.
 All volunteers are required to be 21 years of age at the start of the program year and many are recent college graduates.
 There is no upper age limit; older participants and/or married couples are welcome to apply.

 How does LVC place fellows?

 Applicants are screened by the LVC through an online written application, references, and a phone interview.
 After applicants receive initial acceptance into LVC, they choose positions of most interest to their social justice priorities, and interview.
 After completing these interviews, both fellows and placement organizations are asked to give feedback to LVC.
 Using this input, LVC staff makes the best possible matches that are mutually agreeable to both the applicant and the placement organization.
 The matching process begins in January and runs through May.
 All volunteers begin work in mid August; Flex Semester Volunteers start in August, January, or June.

 Will LVC come to my city?

 Does LVC only place fellows at faith-based organizations?
 Are all Volunteers Lutheran?

 Volunteers work in a variety of settings including shelters, youth programs, environmental organizations, medical and legal clinics, alternative high schools and education programs, housing agencies, food banks, advocacy groups — as well as faith-based organizations and churches.
-Through LVC, these organizations receive talented and committed full-time staff—workers they could not otherwise afford.
+Through LVC, these organizations receive talented and committed full-time volunteers —workers they could not otherwise afford.

 Participants are not required to be Lutheran.
 LVC is open to people of all spiritualities and perspectives.
 About one-third come from Lutheran backgrounds.
 Some may not identify with a particular faith or denomination.
 LVC asks everyone to be open to exploring and experiencing their spirituality with others.

 What do Volunteers do after the program ends?